apache/spark/docs/mllib-clustering.md

 described in [Lin and Cohen, Power Iteration Clustering](http://www.icml2010.org/papers/387.pdf).
 It computes a pseudo-eigenvector of the normalized affinity matrix of the graph via [power iteration](http://en.wikipedia.org/wiki/Power_iteration)  and uses it to cluster vertices.
-MLlib includes an implementation of PIC using GraphX as its backend.
+`spark.mllib` includes an implementation of PIC using GraphX as its backend.
 It takes an `RDD` of `(srcId, dstId, similarity)` tuples and outputs a model with the clustering assignments.
 The similarities must be nonnegative.
 PIC assumes that the similarity measure is symmetric.
 A pair `(srcId, dstId)` regardless of the ordering should appear at most once in the input data.
 If a pair is missing from input, their similarity is treated as zero.
-MLlib's PIC implementation takes the following (hyper-)parameters:
+`spark.mllib`'s PIC implementation takes the following (hyper-)parameters:

 * `k`: number of clusters
 * `maxIterations`: maximum number of power iterations